tamulib-dc-labs/docs/_sources/applications/spotlight/browse-categories.rst.txt

 Make Browse Categories Visible
 ----------------------

-First you must make sure browse categories show up as a menu option for viewers.
-To do this, go to the dashboard (can be located by going to the homepage and replacing "home" "dashboard" in the url).
+First you must make sure browse categories show up as a menu option for users.
+To do this, go to the dashboard (can be located by going to the homepage and replacing "home" with "dashboard" in the url).

 Under "Configuration", click on "Appearance" and go to the "Main Menu" tab.
 Make sure the "Browse" box is checked.